erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 By default, the script looks in C:\ and files with the extension .txt, .csv, and .log.

 This can be changed using the parameters: "search_path", where the path where the search will be performed (recursively) is indicated.
-The other is "filters" where the file types where the PANs will be searched are indicated, these must be specified as follows: '*.txt', '*.docx', '*.xlsx' (separated by commas).
+The other is "filters" where the file types where the PANs will be searched are indicated, these must be specified as follows: ‘*.txt’, ‘*.docx’, ‘*.xml’ (separated by commas).
 The "exclude_path" parameter is optional and should only be used if you need to exclude certain directories or folders from the search.
 These paths must be specified as follows: "C:\Windows", "C:\Program and Files" (separated by commas).

 For example: